Marlborough Lines Limited: Expansion

 To supplement the supply from Waihopai, the MEPB commissioned a 430 kW diesel generator set at Springlands in 1930.
 A 900 kW diesel generator set was added in 1937.
 In January 1945, a transmission line from Springlands to Stoke was completed, connecting the MEPB to Nelson and onward to the Cobb Power Station.

 Picton was the last town to join the MEPB in 1947.
 At the time, the town still used a direct-current system, which required the MEPB to re-reticulate the town and convert consumers' appliances for alternating current.
 The reticulation and conversion cost £14,460, in addition to the £14,000 cost of constructing a 33,000-volt line from Springlands to Picton.
 The changeover was completed in November 1950.

 The Nelson-Marlborough regional grid was isolated and operated independently of the rest of the South Island grid until 1955, when a transmission line was completed from Kiwiwa (near Saint Arnaud) to Inangahua, linking the region to the rest of the island via the West Coast.
 The interconnection was further reinforced in 1958 with the completion of a direct 220,000-volt transmission line between the Islington substation in Christchurch and Kikiwa.

 Reticulation into the Marlborough Sounds began in 1969.
 D'Urville Island was connected to the MEPB network in 1975 via an 11,000-volt line spanning 3350 ft across French Pass, while Arapaoa Island was connected in 1982, supplied via an 11,000-volt line spanning 2029 m across Tory Channel.
-The Tory Channel span gain notoriety in October 1985 when it was struck by an Air Albatross Cessna 402, resulting in the death of eight of the nine people onboard.
+The Tory Channel span gain notoriety in October 1985 when it was struck by an Air Albatross Cessna 402, resulting in the death of eight of the nine people on board.